ninamarra/larabase/README.md

 ### Development

 LaraBase is a project in development.
-Just a starter pack but be welcome to sudgest new things.
+Just a starter pack but be welcome to suggest new things.

 License
 ----